nasonfish/derp/documentation/daniel/user_stories.md

  - User must be able to run tests on their code at any time in order to evaluate a potential submission.
  - Tests should test the output of the code and not code quality

+## Administrator

+Someone needs to be able to set up this piece of software in order to work.

+We will provide documentation about how to run this piece of software, for other companies/schools to be able to run this piece of software.